-The first quarter 2018 Manhattan market saw a 24.6% drop in the number of sales due to the new tax laws and the rise in mortgage rates.
+The first quarter 2018 saw a 24.6% drop in the number of sales and the second quarter 2018 market saw a 17% drop in the number of sales due to the new tax laws and the rise in mortgage rates.
 Buyers and sellers are in a period of “price discovery”, adjusting their interpretation of real market value causing the pace of the market to slow.

 The market has transitioned towards buyers.
 That said buyers who don’t take advantage of this great opportunity will be regret it a couple years down the road.

 Strategies for Getting a Deal Done